ramseyjiang/go_junior_to_mid/usages/channel/read.md

 6. Threads have significant setup and teardown cost as a thread has to request lots of resources from OS and return once it's done.
 Goroutines are created and destroyed by the go's runtime.
 These operations are very cheap compared to thread as go runtime already maintain pool of threads for goroutines.
 In this case OS is not aware of goroutines.

 7. Threads are preemptively scheduled.
 Switching cost between threads is high as scheduler needs to save/restore more than 50 registers and states.
 This can be quite significant when there is rapid switching between threads.
-Goroutines are coopertively scheduled (read more).
+Goroutines are cooperatively scheduled (read more).
 When a goroutine switch occurs, only 3 registers need to be saved or restored.

 Go manages goroutines at two levels, local queues and global queues.
 Local queues are attached to each processor, while the global queue is common.